 The Associate of Science degree in Health Information Technology (HIT) is designed to prepare students to maintain patient records and health patient records and health information data in every health care setting including acute care, long-term, ambulatory care, insurance and federal agencies.
 After successful completion of the HIT Associate program, the graduate is awarded an Associate of Science in Health Information Technology, and is eligible to take the national RHIT certification examination through AHIMA ( American Health Information Management Association).
 Upon successfully passing the RHIT examination through AHIMA, the graduate is certified through AHIMA as a Registered Health Information Technician (RHIT).
-(NOTE: HIT Associates students are eligible to take the RHIT examination in their final semester of their Associate coursework, as long as in good academic standing).
+(Note: HIT Associates students are eligible to take the RHIT examination in their final semester of their Associate coursework, as long as in good academic standing).
+Individuals with an RHIT certification, who lack paid coding experience but wish to further their certifications, are eligible to take the AHIMA CCS (Certified Coding Specialist) certification exam.

 Registration is now open for the UNM-Gallup HIT Program.